use light & lighting to add dramatic impact to your portraits

 - Lowel ID-Light 100W Video Light

-- Grace & Joseph – wedding at The Gramercy, NJ
+- Grace & Joseph – wedding photography at The Gramercy, NJ

 - review: Litepanels Croma – variable color temperature LED video light